 The first thing is we created this tool because we couldn’t find what we wanted online.
 So we are solving a pain point – an actual problem people have because we had that problem.
 We have over 8,000 client teams worldwide, so it looks like you know we were not alone.

 Secondly, we try to design the product in the most user-friendly way possible.
 The most frequent feedback that we get is that it’s super easy to use.
 So, I believe this is also a differentiator because some great tools are on the market but cumbersome to use.
 As a result, our UI and UX tend to stand out.

 The last thing is we try very, very hard to deliver stellar customer support, and this is again something where we receive a lot of great feedback from our customers.

 I believe that once you’re in a major market that is like ours, which is big but still growing, and you addressed your main address pain point, delivered an easy to use the product, and you are here for users when they have a question or a problem, then I think by checking all the boxes you can win.

 How long has the product been in the market?

 When I wrote the first line of code, it was back in August 2015, and we opened up in public beta in February 2016. so it was our fifth anniversary just Monday

 And like you said, you have a user base of eight thousand or so?

-Yes, eight thousand paying customers, we are fast approaching the $5 Million in annual recurring revenue.
+Yes, eight thousand paying customers, we are fast approaching the annual revenue of $5 million.